drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   views DESC;
 ```

 6. As before, when the query completes, examine its execution details.
 Notice the number of bytes shuffled is significantly lower.
-Less bytes shuffled means faster execution time.
+Fewer bytes shuffled means faster execution time.

 ![Bytes Shuffled Clustered](img/bytes-shuffled-clustered.png)